Andrew-Maxwell/lego-pi-plotter/README.md

 ![Drift test](https://i.imgur.com/Kv6h4qk.png)

 Drift was down to about 1mm drift for every 10cm of line in the best case, after careful calibration.
-(The square below is about 3cm on a side.
-Each repetition of the pattern was consecutive without resetting the pen in between.
-More precise drawings are possible by resetting the pen position to 0 between repetitions.)
+(The square above is about 3cm on a side.)
 In the other photos, the drift was much worse because I didn't take the time to calibrate it properly for those tests.

 Here’s the plotter in action.
 In real time, it took about 4 minutes to draw a smiley face:
 [Plotter demo video](https://youtu.be/e8Liu4fvG38)